cds-snc/notification-documentation/src/en/send.md

 ### Response

 ::: warning Response timeout
 If you specify a response timeout when calling this endpoint, make sure it is set to 15 seconds.
-The GC Notify API could take a few seconds to validate your request and save the payload if you submit a large batch.
+The GC Notify API could take a few seconds to validate your request and save the payload if you submit a large bulk sending job with many recipients.
 :::

 If the request is successful, the response body is `json` with a status code of `201`: